sonic-net/sonic-mgmt/docs/testbed/README.testbed.VsSetup.md

 ## Deploy minigraph on the DUT
 Once the topology has been created, we need to give the DUT an initial configuration.

+(Optional) if your environment needs proxy running `testbed-cli.sh` you can setup it in [`absible/group_vars/all/env.yml`](https://github.com/sonic-net/sonic-mgmt/blob/master/ansible/group_vars/all/env.yml)

 1. Deploy the `minigraph.xml` to the DUT and save the configuration: